conekta/conekta-node/README.md

    To create a pull request, you need to have made your code changes on a separate branch.
 This branch should be named like this: **feature/my_feature** or **fix/my_fix**.

-   Make sure that, if you add new features to our library, be sure that corresponding **unit tests** are added.
+   Make sure that, if you add new features to our library, be sure to add the corresponding **unit tests**.

    If you go to your repository on GitHub, you’ll see a Compare & pull request button.
 Click on that button.